kshitijgodara/SampleProject/README.md

 # Step to execute test cases
-* use Command+U or Product+Test to execute the test case
+* Use Command+U or Product+Test to execute the test case

 ## Linting
 * SwiftLint is used for linting.